Frequently Asked Questions

 - An identification committee rather than a single person makes placement decisions based upon students’ needs.

-- At the elementary level, the identification committee is made up of teachers with High Ability endorsements from each school and the HA coordinator.
+- At the elementary level, the identification committee is made up of teachers with High Ability endorsements from each school and the Director of Academics.

-- At the middle school level, the identification committee is made up of High Ability teachers from each middle school and each elementary school, counselors from each middle school and elementary, and the HA coordinator.
+- At the middle school level, the identification committee is made up of High Ability teachers from each middle school, counselors from each middle school, and the Chief Academic Officer.

 - Elementary and middle school identification processes begin during the winter of each school year and take place over several months’ time.
-Kindergarten students are officially identified in January/February.
-All other students are considered during the March-May timeframe and are typically officially notified in June of placement for the following school year.
+Kindergarten students are served all year based on initial screeners.
+All students are considered during the March-May timeframe and are typically officially notified in June of placement for the following school year.

 - All students in grades Kdg-7th are reconsidered every year for placement the following year.

-What about already-identified HA students?
+What about already-identified students?
 Are they re-identified each year?

 - Already-identified students are automatically identified for the next school year so long as they have been successful in the HA placement.
 Students who are identified as math-only or language-arts only are automatically considered each spring for identification in the non-HA area.

 - Northwest Evaluation Association (NWEA) Primary Measures of Academic Progress (Primary MAP) and MAP test percentile ranks: The NWEA test has two versions: one which is for primary grade students and one for students who have learned to read for themselves.
 The Primary MAP test is given to most students in kindergarten and first grades who are being considered for high ability in the next school year.
 The Primary MAP is taken on the computer with audio and visual supports (meaning it is read aloud to the student).
 The other NWEA test (MAP) is typically given to students who are able to read independently (students in grades 2-8 and K-1 students who are already-identified HA students or who are fluent readers take this version of the NWEA test).
 The NWEA assessments help determine how a child is performing on state standards and as compared to peers.
 The test is adjusted to the student’s present level automatically and contains a full bank of questions ranging through high school level.
 Thus, it is a better measure of achievement for high ability students than a grade-level test of standards such as ISTEP+.
 Percentile scores on the NWEA test indicate a child’s instructional achievement level in Reading and Math.
 If a child scores at the 50th percentile that means that his or her scores are equal to or surpass 50% of all other children in the same grade nationwide taking the same test.
 The 50th percentile is considered average.
-The committee uses 95th percentile as one indicator to be qualified as a gifted or high ability student.
+The committee uses 95th percentile on MAP and 98th percentile on Primary MAP as one indicator that a student needs advanced curriculum and/or instruction.
 Please remember that having only one indicator does not qualify a child for identification.

 - Kindergarten and First Grade: Kingore Observation Inventory over a 6-week period – completed by teacher